kpboyle1/devtreks/ReadMe.txt

 Appendix B. ReadMe.txt
 Version: 2.0.0.beta2, June 10, 2016
+(updated for azure deployment on
+June 24, 2016)

 Introduction
 DevTreks is a multitier ASP.NET Core 1 database application.
 The web project, DevTreks, uses an
 MVC pattern.
-The data layer, DevTreks.Data, uses an EF 7 data repository pattern.
-EF 7 data models are stored in the DevTreks.Models folder.
+The data layer, DevTreks.Data, uses an EF Core 1 data repository pattern.
+EF data models are stored in the DevTreks.Models project.
 Localization strings are stored in the DevTreks.Exceptions and DevTreks.Resources projects.
-The DevTreks.Extensions folder holds subfolders that use a Managed Extensibility Framework pattern.
+The DevTreks.Extensions folder holds projects that use a Managed Extensibility Framework pattern.
-Each folder holds a separate group of calculators and analyzers.
+Each project holds a separate group of calculators and analyzers.

 Always visit the What's New link on the home site